Documentation for the ratpoints program: How to use the library

-{\tt sp1} and {\tt sp2} specify the number of primes to be used in the first sieving stage and in both sieving stages together, respectively.
+\texttt{sp1} and \texttt{sp2} specify the number of primes to be used in the first sieving stage and in both sieving stages together, respectively.
 If negative, they are set to certain default values.
-In {\tt ratpoints}, these fields are set by the \verb+-n+ and \verb+-N+ options.
-Similar statements are true for {\tt num\_primes} (option \verb+-p+), {\tt sturm} (options \verb+-s+, \verb+-S+) and {\tt max\_forbidden} (option \verb+-F+).
-The field {\tt array\_size} specifies the maximal size (in long words) of the array that is used in the first sieving stage.
-If non-positive, it is set to a default values.
-The various default values are defined at the beginning of the header file {\tt ratpoints.h}, where also the maximal degree of the polynomial is set.
+In \texttt{ratpoints}, these fields are set by the \verb+-n+ and \verb+-N+ options.
+Similar statements are true for \texttt{num\_primes} (option \verb+-p+), \texttt{sturm} (options \verb+-s+, \verb+-S+) and \texttt{max\_forbidden} (option \verb+-F+).
+The field \texttt{array\_size} specifies the maximal size (in bit arrays; a bit array contains 32, 64, 128, 256, \dots bits, depending on the configuration) of the array that is used in the first sieving stage.
+If non-positive, it is set to a default value.
+The various default values are defined at the beginning of the header file \texttt{ratpoints.h}, where also the maximal degree of the polynomial is set.

-The {\tt flags} field holds a number of bit flags. \begin{itemize} \item {\tt RATPOINTS\_NO\_CHECK} --- when set, do not check whether the surviving $x$-coordinates give rise to rational points (set by the \verb+-x+ option to {\tt ratpoints}). \item {\tt RATPOINTS\_NO\_Y} --- only list $x$-coordinates (in the form $(x : z) \in \BP^1(\Q)$) instead of actual points (with a $y$-coordinate); this is set by the \verb+-y+ option to {\tt ratpoints}. \item {\tt RATPOINTS\_NO\_REVERSE} --- when set, do not allow reversal of the polynomial (set by the \verb+-k+ option to {\tt ratpoints}). \item {\tt RATPOINTS\_NO\_JACOBI} --- when set, prevent the use of the Jacobi symbol test (set by the \verb+-j+ option to {\tt ratpoints}). \item {\tt RATPOINTS\_VERBOSE} --- when set, causes the procedure to print some output on what it is doing (set by the \verb+-v+ option to {\tt ratpoints}). \end{itemize}
+The \texttt{flags} field holds a number of bit flags. \begin{itemize} \item \texttt{RATPOINTS\_NO\_CHECK} --- when set, do not check whether the surviving $x$-coordinates give rise to rational points (set by the \verb+-x+ option to \texttt{ratpoints}). \item \texttt{RATPOINTS\_NO\_Y} --- only list $x$-coordinates (in the form $(x : z) \in \BP^1(\Q)$) instead of actual points (with a $y$-coordinate); this is set by the \verb+-y+ option to \texttt{ratpoints}. \item \texttt{RATPOINTS\_NO\_REVERSE} --- when set, do not allow reversal of the polynomial (set by the \verb+-k+ option to \texttt{ratpoints}). \item \texttt{RATPOINTS\_NO\_JACOBI} --- when set, prevent the use of the Jacobi symbol test (set by the \verb+-j+ option to \texttt{ratpoints}). \item \texttt{RATPOINTS\_VERBOSE} --- when set, causes the procedure to print some output on what it is doing (set by the \verb+-v+ option to \texttt{ratpoints}). \end{itemize}

 There are some other flags that are used internally.
-One of them might be of interest: \begin{itemize} \item {\tt RATPOINTS\_REVERSED} --- when set after the function call, this indicates that the polynomial has been reversed (and the contents of the {\tt cof} array have been modified). \end{itemize}
+One of them might be of interest: \begin{itemize} \item \texttt{RATPOINTS\_REVERSED} --- when set after the function call, this indicates that the polynomial has been reversed (and the contents of the \texttt{cof} array have been modified). \end{itemize}